madhurtandon/GYG/README.md

 ## Setup Instructions

-1. Install composer within the example directory.
+1. Install composer within the directory.
 You can find instructions on how to install composer [on composer's site](https://getcomposer.org/download/).

 2. Run composer: